 So before you throw stones, I didn’t name it.
 All I know is that this casserole is delicious!

-You can substitute 3 4.5-ounce cans of chopped green chiles by draining them and then setting on a paper towel lined plate to reduce moisture.
 I use a mild chile, but you can, of course, also pick a hot variety.

 Watch our Chile Relleno Breakfast Casserole Video!